-Give your books a
+Give old books

-new story!
+a new story!

-Successful Launch of Glendale Book Rescue
+of Glendale Book Rescue

 The Book Rescue Project made its public debut at the Glendale Earth Day Fair at Verdugo Park.
 After securing a booth from the Glendale Office of Sustainability, Felix got to work publicizing, getting the community engaged, and building support.

 We were thrilled to partner with Access Books, Re-Book It, Children's Book Recycling Center, and L.A.
 County Books for Jails.
-Learn more about them here.

 Glendale Book Rescue